Rauschenberg Medical Emergency Grants

 Cycle 5 application opens December 2, 2020; the deadline is January 5, 2021, for emergency treatment between May 1, 2020 and April 30, 2021.

 You can learn more about this opportunity by visiting the funder's website.

-- If you aren’t sure if your artistic discipline fits within these guidelines, please contact the fund.
+- If you aren’t sure if your artistic discipline fits within these guidelines, please view our FAQs or contact [email protected]

-- Open to artists who are U.S. citizens or permanent residents in the United States, District of Columbia, or U.S. Territories.
+- Open to artists who reside in the United States, District of Columbia, or U.S. Territories.

 - Applicants must demonstrate current and ongoing activity in artistic discipline/s.

 - Applicants cannot be enrolled in any degree-seeking program.

 - Artists of color and those living outside of the East and West coasts are encouraged to apply.

 - Eligible expenses include, but are not limited to: hospital and doctor bills (including insurance co-pays), tests, physical/occupational therapy, prescription drugs specifically for the emergency medical condition, and emergency dental work.